 How long is a piece of string?
 There really is no set answer but provided you have paid all your important bills, the next step is to set aside a percentage of your income – before you start spending it on non-essentials.

 You will also need to be guided by what you have in assets already.
 As a very rough rule of thumb, someone in their 20s should be looking at 10% of earnings to start with.
-In time increase that to 15% but give yourself flexibility and never pay it all into a long-term savings scheme where you have no access.
-In fact, don’t look at anything where your money is tied up for over 10 years.
+In time, increase that to 15% but give yourself flexibility and never pay it all into a long-term savings scheme where you have no access.
+In fact, there is no need to tie up your money without access these days.

 If you are in your 40s and have no real savings, you probably need to be looking at saving 30% of your income to get close to a decent investment portfolio at retirement.